Linda Gray: Recent years

 Gray returned to television in 2004 as a guest star in five episodes of the daytime soap opera The Bold and the Beautiful, playing Priscilla Kelly.

 Gray starred in several independent films, including the award-winning drama Reflections of a Life (2006), where she played the best friend of a woman undergoing treatment for breast cancer; Expecting Mary (2010); The Flight of the Swan (2011); and Hidden Moon (2012).

 In 2008, Gray appeared in The CW series 90210, which, like Melrose Place and Models Inc. before it, is a spin-off from the original Beverly Hills, 90210.
 Gray has now appeared in three of the five series in the franchise, though her role in 90210 was not Hillary Michaels, the character she played on Melrose Place (1992) and Models Inc.

 In 2012, Gray reprised her role as Sue Ellen Ewing in the TNT drama series Dallas, a continuation of the original series.
 In 2013, she was listed as one of the fifty best-dressed over 50s by the Guardian.
 In April 2013, she was listed in People magazine's annual Most Beautiful Woman list.

 Over Christmas 2014, she performed in pantomime in London, playing the Fairy Godmother in Cinderella.
 In 2015, she starred in the Hallmark Channel film A Perfect Wedding, and was cast as grandmother in The CW summer comedy series, Significant Mother.
 She also appeared as Joanna Winterthorne in the soap opera web series Winterthorne.

 On 17 August 2016, it was announced that Gray would join the cast of the British Channel 4 soap opera, Hollyoaks, as Tabitha Maxwell-Brown, the mother of recently established character Marnie Nightingale, played by Lysette Anthony.
 Gray made her first appearance as Tabitha on 15 November 2016, and departed on 22 November 2016.
 It was later announced that Gray had signed a contract with Hollyoaks in order for her to appear on the soap opera for a longer period of time.
 The character of Tabitha returned on 27 February 2017 before departing again on 28 February 2017.

 In 2017, Gray joined the cast of Amazon Studios drama series, Hand of God, starring opposite Ron Perlman and Dana Delany.

+On 3 October 2023, it was announced that Gray would feature in the Lifetime film, Ladies of the '80s: A Divas Christmas.
+According to the official synopsis, the movie follows five soap opera divas readying for a reunion show who take on playing cupid during Christmas to bring together their director and producer as they all learn the meaning of true Christmas spirit.
+The ensemble cast is made up of Gray, Loni Anderson, Morgan Fairchild, Donna Mills, and Nicollette Sheridan.